oncokb/oncokb-styles/README.md

 # OncoKB Styles

+## Use oncogenicity color
+Please include class name `oncokb {oncogenicity}`, it uses css color.
+The possible values are oncogenic, likely-oncogenic, predicted-oncogenic, neutral, likely-neutral, vus, inconclusive and unknown.

+## Use level color
+Please include class name `oncokb level-{level}`, it uses css color.
+The possible values are 1, 2, 2A, 2B, 3, 3A, 3B, 4, R1, R2 and R3.

 ## Use level icon
 Please include class name `oncokb level-icon level-{level}`
 The possible level values are 1, 2, 2A, 2B, 3, 3A, 3B, 4, R1, R2 and R3